Ion-atom two-qubit quantum gate based on phonon blockade: Introduction

 We develop a detailed theoretical model \cite{Mudli:PRA:2024} of the atom-ion system including ion-phonon coupling, laser driven internal dynamics, and the Rydberg mediated atom-ion interaction.
 By deriving an effective Hamiltonian in Lamb-Dicke regime, we identify the parameter conditions under which phonon blockade occurs and unwanted transitions are suppressed.
-Our numerical analysis using $^{87}$Rb$-^{9}$Be$^{+}$ hybrid system with realistic parameters show that an ion-atom two-qubit gate with more than 89\% fidelity can be realized within a time scale that is much shorter than the lifetime of the Rydberg state.
+Our numerical analysis using $^{87}$Rb$-^{9}$Be$^{+}$ hybrid system with realistic parameters show that an ion-atom two-qubit gate with about 90$\%$ fidelity can be realized within a time scale that is much shorter than the lifetime of the Rydberg state.
 This work shows phonon blockade as a resource for quantum logic in a hybrid atom-ion platform, highlighting the importance of atomic Rydberg state-mediated ion-atom interactions, apart from ion-mediated atom-atom interactions \cite{Mudli:PRA:2024} for quantum computing.

 The paper is organized in the following way.
 In Sec \ref{Sec:2} we present the model and formulate the problem.
-In Sec \ref{Sec:3} we show numerical results and interprete them.
+In Sec \ref{Sec:3} we show numerical results and interpret them.
 We conclude in Sec \ref{Sec:4}.
+Finally, we discuss the possibility of increasing the gate fidelity by using stronger Rabi coupling to multiple Rydberg states.